Bagheera55/click-routine/README.md

 The code is sadly a bit messy to read, could be improved by using some refractoring and modularization.
 But the application is fully working and reliable.

+An installer is avaliable on https://routineprograms.com but if you want to build the exe yourself, then do as follow:
+Go to the venv, type: _pyinstaller main.py --noconsole --name "Click Routine" --icon="ClickRoutine.ico"_ Manually copy: "assets" and all html+js files to output "dist" folder Ta-da...
+Run the program via the newly created exe